Billionaire Jim Mellon Predicts Plant-based Faux Meat And Faux Dairy Is The Future

 Billionaire-Jim-Mellon-Predicts-Plant-based-Faux-Meat-And-Faux-Dairy-Is-The-Future

-Billionaire businessman and maverick investor Jim Mellon stated that he strongly believes that meat will be replaced with plant-based or in the decade.
+Billionaire businessman and maverick investor Jim Mellon stated that he strongly believes that meat will be replaced with or cultured meat in the decade.
 This prediction is the only way that the human race will be able to mitigate the effect of future pandemics such as COVID-19and others Mellon says.

 Jim Mellon